sebastianthomas94/issues/pms/bank-cheque-payment/requirement.md

 ### **Requirement**

 - Only installments are allowed to be paid by cheque.
-- if the check date is greater than current due date the due date is extended to check date. if not due date remains same.
+- if the cheque date is greater than current due date the due date is extended to cheque date. if not due date remains same.

 ### Flow